francescodt/learningjournal/notesmaybe.md

 cd + new name
 ls (to see what's inside)

-git remote -v
-Lets you know what is being fetched or pushed

 *use code . to open VS*

-__*Git status - use a lot__*
-Let's you know if there are any changes that need to be made since your last commit git add <file> - to update what wil be committed git checkout -- <file> - to discard changes in working directory git reset HEAD <file> - to unstage (revert back)
+__*Git status - use a lot__* - Let's you know if there are any changes that need to be made since your last commit git remote -v - Lets you know what is being fetched or pushed git add <file> - to update what wil be committed git checkout -- <file> - to discard changes in working directory git reset HEAD <file> - to unstage (revert back)